-In the fifth episode of the No-Frills Money Skills Video Series, "Mutual Benefit," students learn what investment companies are and how mutual funds work.
+In this episode of the No-Frills Money Skills Video Series, students learn what investment companies are and how mutual funds work.
 The video shows the difference between savings and investing and the importance of understanding risk versus reward.

 No-Frills Money Skills is a video series that covers a variety of personal finance topics.
 The brief videos use clear, simple language and graphic elements so that students can better visualize the personal finance content being presented.
 In the end, they will see how important these concepts are to their everyday lives.